Conferências

 In this line of attack, the first question would be: Is it possible to classify all singular surfaces for these potential common degenerations?
 In a joint work with Vicente Monreal and Jaime Negrete, both Masters students at UC Chile, we are able to classify every singular surface with Wahl singularities of Horikawa type.
 In particular, this gives all possible candidates for these potential common mild degenerations.
 (Still, one needs to show smoothings for them to be able to use it for the Horikawa problem.)
 In addition, we are able to classify all Wahl singular surfaces close to the Noether line, such as quintics (in projective space) and I-surfaces.
 In this talk, I will review this famous Horikawa problem, the strategy via degenerations, and I will show the ideas for the classification of Horikawa surfaces with Wahl singularities.

-Plenarista: Hanne Van Der Bosh (Universidad de Chile)
+Plenarista: Hanne Van Der Bosch, Universidad de Chile

 Titulo: Bounds on the ground-state energy for Dirac Operators